empsp/xmlslurper/README.md

 Table of contents:
 ---------------
 * [XMLSlurper](#xmlslurper-for-java)<br />An attempt to port parsing capabilities offered by Groovy XMLSlurper into the Java world.
-The following is not planned to be accurate projection, instead the most useful functions will be implemented.
+The following is not planned to be accurate conversion, instead the most useful functions will be implemented.
 * [XMLSpitter](#xmlspitter)<br />A convenient API for writing XML documents using `XMLNode` objects which can be either created via `XMLNodeFactory` or obtained from the documents currently being parsed, hence allowing developers to split/overwrite the existing documents.

 XMLSlurper for Java